Misrepresentation In Property Sales: the consequences of not telling the truth when selling property

 If you are interested to read about real cases which have been decided by the Courts, examples can be found in our article Property Misrepresentation in Practice.

-Misrepresentation is a false statement of fact that induces a party into a contract causing a financial loss.
+Misrepresentation is a false statement of fact that a party relies on when entering into a contract causing a financial loss.
+Innocent misrepresentation occurs when a seller provides incorrect information without any intention to deceive, which can still cause issues for the buyer.
 It does not have to be the sole inducement, but the buyer would have to have relied upon the statement to bring a claim.
-Read more about reliance in misrepresentation claims here
+Read more about reliance in misrepresentation claims here.

-Depending on whether or not the seller innocently, negligently or fraudulently answered the questions inaccurately in the Property Information Form, the buyer may be entitled to claim damages from the seller.
 In some cases, the buyer will be entitled to ‘rescind’ the contract.
 This means that the buyer is entitled to their money back and to return the property to the seller.
 This does not happen very often and a Court will normally award only damages.

 Normally the measure of damages awarded to a buyer is based on ‘diminution in value‘, or the difference between what a buyer would have paid for the property knowing about the issue, and what they actually did pay for it.
 This may not necessarily reflect the actual cost to the buyer in rectifying the issue.
 However, in some cases, additional damages can be awarded to cover other expenses incurred.